ajrobbins04/python_dataStructures/md/sets.md

 ## Hashing
 Hashing is a powerful process that has a lot of different applications in technology today, including the fields of cybersecurity and database management.
 While its actual implementation details may differ based on the application, hashing always provides a means by which information can be broken down into smaller bits of information that's completely unique and easily retrievable.

-Hashing occurs when elements are either stored in, or retrieved from, a **hash table.**
+Hashing occurs when elements are either stored in or retrieved from a **hash table.**

 ### Hash Tables
 A hash table is a kind of data structure that stores each element from a set as a unique key-value pair.
 The element's index in the table is computed using the hashing process.

 During this process, the element's key is inputted into a **hash function** that computes **hash code**.
 The hash code is always an integer, even if the key is not, so it can be used to compute the element's index value within the table.

-Hashing makes it possible to instantaneouly locate an element's index, making it possible to add, remove, and locate elements in O(1) time.
+Hashing makes it possible to instantaneouly locate an element's index, so elements can be added, removed, and retrieved in O(1) time.

-Every value, no matter its initial data type, will be computed into an integer that becomes the key.

 ![Chart displaying the steps of the hashing process](../images/hashing_process.jpg)

-The power of hash tables is that the element's index in the hash table key is used to determine th **Non-hashable elements include:**

-This kind of key-value pair differs from key-value pairs found in dictionaries because not just any value can be selected as a key in sets (especially )

-&nbsp;
-## Characteristics
-* Not stored in any particular order.
-* All elements must be unique.
-* Sets can be changed, but only immutable types of elements may be stored in a set.
+**Non-hashable elements include:**

 &nbsp;
 ## Set Implementation